tedsteen/nes-bundler/README.md

-# Nes Bundler
+# NES Bundler

 **Transform your NES-game to a single executable targeting your favourite OS!**

 Did you make a NES-game but non of your friends owns a Nintendo?
 Don't worry.
-Put your ROM and configuration in this Nes Bundler and build an executable for Mac, Windows or Linux.
+Put your ROM and configuration in NES Bundler and build an executable for Mac, Windows or Linux.
 What you get is a single executable with
 * Simple UI for settings (Show and hide with ESC).
 * Re-mappable Keyboard and Gamepad input (you bundle your default mappings).